 When eating healthy, flexibility often works best, says Joyce Meng, MD, assistant professor at the Pat and Jim Calhoun Cardiology Center at UConn Health.
 If you like to follow a strict diet plan, go for it.
 If not, it’s OK.
 “Find what works for you.”

 Tricia Montgomery, 52, the founder of K9 Fit Club, knows first-hand how the right diet and lifestyle can help.
 For her, choosing healthy foods and planning small, frequent meals works well.
 “I don’t deny myself anything,” she says.
-“I still have
+“I

 Getting out on the road to brush up on your running technique offers a completely different experience to pounding the treadmill at the gym – and we guarantee you’ll soon be bitten by the running bug.
 Read our guide to find out what could be in it for you.